Thursday, April 20, 2017

-Yes, of course, I know it is about weight loss!
+Well, yes, of course, I know it is about weight loss,

 Get rid of the food obsession, the weight loss will follow.

 Too often, when trying to lose weight, we will trade one obsession for another.
 When we are consumed by every calorie/fat gram/carbohydrate that goes into our mouths, carefully following our new plan to the letter, we do not have freedom.
 What we have is temporary and limited success.
-And the bigger the success (the more weight loss) the harder the fall (regain).
-Then we beat ourselves down mercilessly, our weapons of choice are more food and more guilt, because what better way to remain in this vicious cycle but to feed it?
+And we have insanity.
+The bigger the success (the more weight loss) the harder the fall (regain).
+Then we punish ourselves, our weapons of choice being more food and more guilt, because what better way to remain in this vicious cycle but to feed it?